 You are looking for a perfect balance to form a firm bath bomb that doesn't crumble.
 Add in your wet ingredients slowly to the dry ingredients and then adjust with witch hazel or alcohol.
 Squeeze a bit of the mixture into your hand.
 Now when you open your fist, is it staying in the same shape?
 If not, you may need a bit more of the witch hazel or alcohol, but not too much.
 A bit at a time.

 If your bath bombs are crumbling, it is possible they might not be dry enough yet.
 When you are making bath bombs you should leave them in the molds for at least 4-5 hours and preferably overnight so they come out perfectly formed and not crumbly.

 If you live in a dry climate, you might want to wait until the humidity levels rise.
 So making your bath bombs the day after it rains might be something to try.
 On the other hand, if you live in a moist climate, it’s never a good idea to make bath bombs on rainy days because this can cause premature fizz and that’s when you get those little annoying bumps all over the bath bombs.

 Don't give up!
 Keep practicing and making bath bombs until you get a formula that is right for your area.
 Once you have that, write it down or make a spreadsheet documenting your process.
 It really helps!
-And whatever you have leftover bath bomb particles, you can crush it all together to use as bath salts.
+And you can use any practice bath bombs or leftovers.
+Just crush it all together to use as bath salts.
 But a word of caution, make sure the mixture is totally dry before packaging or it could turn into a hard rock-like substance.